-Members of the subject team all utilise the Marjon Virtual Learning Environment (VLE) as a mechanism to provide a variety of e-learning opportunities to students.
-This includes, online-learning through Microsoft Teams, lecture capture, lecture and seminar materials, e-journals, e-books, online class tests, and news forums.
-Teaching examples include the use of Microsoft Teams, edublogs to review placement experiences, on-line assessments, and the provision of podcasts, discussion forums and reusable learning objects.
+Members of the subject team all utilise the Marjon VLE as a mechanism to provide a variety of e-learning opportunities to students.
+This includes lecture capture, lecture and seminar materials, e-journals, e-books, online class tests, and news forums.
+Teaching examples include the use of Edublogs to review placement experiences, on-line assessments and the provision of podcasts, discussion forums and reusable learning objects.
 The use and deployment of e-resources in delivery of the Sport Development and Coaching programme is crucial to maintain professional standards and allow the dissemination of information between students, academics and guest practitioners whose material can be stored and distributed on the VLE repository.
 Students within the Sport Development and Coaching programme will be encouraged to produce, share and utilise a range of e-learning resources as part of their learning experience in order to develop applied skills and to communicate their experiences to future employers via appropriate social media planforms.